Best Outdoor TV Antenna (2026): Top Picks by Range and Signal Strength

 Some antennas focus on signal capture alone, while others are designed to distribute clean signal to multiple TVs without added hardware—a critical difference in larger rural homes.

-Antennas Direct ClearStream 4V Antenna – Best Entry-Level Multi-Directional
+ClearStream 4V – Best Over-All Outdoor Antenna

 The entry-level ClearStream 4V is best for rural users who just crossed the point where indoor antennas fail and want a clean step up to outdoor.
 It is a versatile multi-directional outdoor antenna that supports both UHF and VHF signals and performs well when towers are spread out.
 Best if you need an outdoor antenna but want to keep it simple and affordable.